FreeCAD/FreeCAD-documentation/wiki/Std_DlgMacroExecute.md

 1. Select the macro you want to rename in the list.
 2. Press the **Rename** button.
 3. Enter a new name in the dialog box that pops up.
-You do not have to include the {{FileName|.FCMacro}} extension.
+You do not have to include the **.FCMacro** extension.
 4. Press **Enter** or the **OK** button.

 ### Duplicate

 1. Select the macro you want to duplicate in the list.
 2. Press the **Duplicate** button.
 3. Enter a new name in the dialog box that pops up.
-You do not have to include the {{FileName|.FCMacro}} extension.
+You do not have to include the **.FCMacro** extension.
 4. Press **Enter** or the **OK** button.

 ### Toolbar